STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

-A wise friend of mine once told me, “There is no such thing as a hopeless situation, and you are not a hopeless person.”
-That changed the trajectory of my life.
+“There is no such thing as a hopeless situation, and you are not a hopeless person.”

-I view therapy the same way.
-No matter what situation you are in, it is not hopeless, and you are not hopeless.
+No matter what situation you are in, I believe it’s not hopeless, and you are not hopeless.
 As your therapist, I accept your differences, your thoughts, and your story.
 I believe that you have something incredible brewing inside you.
 My job is to help you see it and bring it to life.
 Just like David proclaims in Psalm 139, “You are fearfully and wonderfully made.”

 What to Expect in Therapy

 Each session is like working on a puzzle that we get to figure out piece by piece.
 I may work with you through tough situations with prompting questions.
-I may sit quietly in profound moments with you, but I will always help move you forward to where you want to be.
-Overall, I will encourage you to dream.
+I may sit quietly in profound moments with you–but I will always help move you forward toward where you want to be.

 Personal Qualifications and Experience